Alexandre-Gadiou/generator-jahia7/README.md

 **generator-jahia7** is a yeoman generator to set up a jahia template project in 5 minutes. (if nodejs already installed ...)

+**This project is directly inspired from [Fabien Rassinier Github](https://github.com/f4bien/generator-jahia)**

+Difference between generator-jahia7 and generator-jahia is the prototype which is based on [EJS](http://ejs.co) technology.

 ## Presentation

 As we already know, [bootstrap 4 alpha](http://blog.getbootstrap.com/2015/08/19/bootstrap-4-alpha/) moved from LESS to SASS technology.